 No time to make a cauliflower pizza base?
 That’s no excuse – Woolworths stock the Picasso Kitchen Cauliflower Pizza Base.
 At 70 calories and 13 grams of carbs per serve that’s a heck of a lot better than a standard pizza base that comes in at around 320 calories and 54 grams of carbs per serve.

 Get the gadgets

 Want to start cooking healthier but need some new gadgets in the kitchen?
 Been hankering after a thermomix but can’t get the finances to stretch that far?
 No need to worry, we can help!
-Just take a look at our flexible $1,000 - $2,000 small loans or $2,000-$5,000 personal loans to find out how quick and easy it is to get your hands on some extra funds.
+Just take a look at our cash loans from $1,000-$2,000 or our $2,000-$5,000 loans to find out how quick and easy it is to get your hands on some extra funds.
 Once a loan is approved, we can usually deposit the cash into your bank account within a few hours - so you can start shopping for your new gadgets today!